CompositionalIT/farmer/content/quickstarts/template.md

 Farmer comes with a .NET template that makes getting started easy.

 ### Creating a basic Farmer app
-The easiest way to create a Farmer app is to use the [Farmer Template](../template/).
+The easiest way to create a Farmer app is to use the Farmer .NET Template.

 ```cmd
 dotnet new -i Farmer.Template